What Is Corporate-Owned Life Insurance (COLI)?

-With COLI, the corporation purchases and owns a life insurance policy on a key employee or employees.
+With COLI, the corporation purchases and owns a life insurance policy on a key employee or employees that have an insurable interest.
 It is also the primary beneficiary.
 The corporation pays premiums, receives tax-deferred cash values, and receives tax-free death benefit proceeds.

 Before it was COLI, it was called “key man” or “key person” insurance and could only be used to insure the lives of key employees and executives as a hedge against losing them to an unexpected death.
 The difference with COLI is that it can be taken out on a group of key employees or partners.

-COLI is often a popular way to finance employee benefits such as Supplemental Executive Retirement Plan (SERP) obligations.
+COLI is often a popular way to finance employee benefits such as Supplemental Executive Retirement Plan (SERP) obligations to diversify their retirement benefits.
 About 75% of all Fortune 1000 companies have a COLI program.
 In addition, 43 of the 50 top banks and thrifts have a similar program in place known as Bank Owned Life Insurance (BOLI).

 The company and the executive enter into a formal agreement that promises the executive a certain amount of supplemental retirement income based on vesting and other eligibility conditions the executive must meet.

 To fund this obligation, corporations pay out of current cash flows or through the funding of COLI.

 A COLI policy generally takes on the form of a cash value life insurance policy.
 Companies buy an insurance policy of an agreed-upon amount for the employee.
 The company gets tax benefits because it can deduct the deferred compensation to the employee while also receiving tax-free income from the insurance policy.